Vary liquor licence conditions, hours or capacity

 - any outdoor areas, for example beer gardens, which will be part of the licensed premises

-- that you can’t have more people on your premises at any one time then what is stated on your liquor licence
+- that you can’t have more people on your premises at any one time than what is stated on your liquor licence

 - that you still need to comply with any conditions on any planning and development permits or approvals, local laws and planning schemes.

-To increase the capacity of your premises you will need to apply to the licensing authority.
+To increase the capacity of your premises you'll need to apply to the licensing authority.

 As part of your application to increase the capacity of your licensed premises you may be required to provide a capacity assessment from either: